 GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

-LONDON, Feb 23 (Reuters) - Global stocks broke a four-day slide and demand for safe-haven assets waned on Wednesday, with investors waiting to see what Russian President Vladimir Putin does next after sending troops into separatist regions of Ukraine.
+LONDON, Feb 23 (Reuters) - Global stocks broke a four-day slide on Wednesday and demand for safe-haven assets waned, with investors waiting to see Russian President Vladimir Putin's next move after he sent troops into separatist regions of Ukraine.

-After chalking up a 3.6% fall since last Friday, the MSCI World Index .MIWD00000PUS, a leading gauge of equity markets globally, was up 0.2% in early European trade, helped by broad gains across regional bourses.
+After chalking up a 3.6% fall since last Friday, the MSCI World Index .MIWD00000PUS, a leading gauge of equity markets globally, extended gains to trade 0.3% higher in Europe, helped by broad gains across regional bourses.

-The FTSE 100 .FTSE was up 0.5% and the STOXX Europe 600 .STOXX up 0.7%, tracking overnight gains in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.5%.
+The FTSE 100 .FTSE was up 0.7% and the pan-European STOXX Europe 600 index .STOXX rose 1.1%, bolstered by strong company earnings, including from automaker Stellantis STLA.MI.
+Earlier, MSCI's index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.4%.

 "In the end what investors want to know is: does this impact earnings or not?
 If not, the temptation to buy the dip is high," said Dirk Willer, global head of macro and asset allocation at Citi.